Stakers-space/staking-scripts/log_monitor/README.md

-├── service_name:       this service log is being tracked" ├── targets_file:       [file] list of occurrences for which the log is checked" ├── log_maxwaitingtime: [seconds] Maximum enabled time between 2 printed logs by the tracked service" └── executer_shell:     shell executing actions once the trigger is reached [if no filled, no action is applied]"
+├── service_name:       this service log is being tracked" ├── targets_file:       [file] list of occurrences for which the log is checked" ├── log_maxwaitingtime: [seconds] Maximum enabled time between 2 printed logs by the tracked service" └── executor_shell:     shell executing actions once the trigger is reached [if no filled, no action is applied]"
     ├── trigger:        [int] required number of occurances to execute a given action" ├── periode:        [seconds] | interval in which @trigger is automatically reseted to 0" └── delay:          [seconds] | delay time after execution- time for servicrs estabilishment before continuing in the script"